Zwin-ux/Sunny/README.md

 A cheerful, educational AI chat application designed to make learning fun for children while providing customizable lesson plans for teachers.

+Sunny's main goal is to encourage kids to keep learning through short quizzes and playful challenges.
+Correct answers earn points which appear on a global scoreboard so everyone can celebrate their progress together.

 ![Sunny AI for Kids](public/rainbow.png)

 ---